-In recent years, a number of studies have been reported, many showing some level of decline in brain function in cancer survivors post therapy, although some studies have not found any change.
-The effect can be a worsening of a pre-existing cognitive issue, or a new change in function.
-Some study participants worsen during therapy and gradually improve after, while others find their impairments are long-lasting, if not permanent.
+In recent years, many studies have shown some level of decline in brain function in cancer survivors after treatment for cancer, although some studies have not found any change.
+The effect can be a worsening of a pre-existing cognitive issue or a new change in function.
+Some study participants worsen during therapy and gradually improve after, while others find their impairments are long-lasting, if not permanent

 Rule Out Other Causes

-Cognitive rehabilitation programs are structured programs utilizing exercise, tasks that use memory and puzzles to "rehabilitate" one's mind.
-These programs are typically used for people with brain injuries, but therapists have tailored programs for cancer survivors.
-A number of companies offer computer programs that aim to improve brain function.
-There are currently studies ongoing looking at the effectiveness of these programs in cancer survivors, so stay tuned.
+Cognitive rehabilitation (rehab) programs are programs that use exercise, memory tasks, and puzzles to "rehabilitate" your mind.
+These programs are often used for people with brain injuries, but therapists have made programs for cancer survivors.
+These programs focus on re-training the brain through learning new ways to complete tasks.

 Puzzles using numbers, like Sudoku, may help "exercise" your brain.
 It is likely that any brain stimulation may be helpful and certainly cannot hurt, whether through a game, taking a course at a local school, or joining a book discussion club.

-Fatigue can enhance cognitive problems, so avoiding fatigue by getting enough sleep, incorporating exercise into your life and eating a healthy diet.
+Fatigue can make cognitive problems worse.
+Avoid fatigue by getting enough sleep, adding exercise into your life, and by eating a healthy diet.

-There is no "quick fix" for chemo-brain.
-It is important to be creative and incorporate things into your daily life that can help fight the symptoms.
+There is no "quick fix" for chemo brain.
+It is important to be creative and do things in your daily life that can help fight the symptoms.
 Some tips to help your daily life are:

-- The all-to-important sticky note – just be sure to put them in places you will see them!
+- The all-too-important sticky note – just be sure to put them in places you will see them!

 - In the evening, start a list for tomorrow- what needs to get done and who do I need to call?
 Create a notebook for this so you can flip ahead and add something to next week's list when it comes to mind.